Glenda J Ashleigh

 Peg & Pog Wedding Party

-Peg & Pog had to hold back the nominees for the various traditional ‘roles’ in their wedding party.
-Of course they didn’t like to disappoint anyone, or in their case, any dolls.
-Feelings need careful handling.
+Peg & Pog have to review the nominees for the various traditional ‘roles’ in their wedding party.
+Of course, they don’t want to disappoint anyone, or in their case, any dolls.
+Feelings need careful handling!

 Choosing the Wedding Party

 This is the tricky part.
-Members of the wedding, or bridal party are usually people who are important to you such as family and friends.
+Members of the wedding, or bridal party, are usually those who are important to you such as family and friends.
 For those of you who are blessed with large, extended families and a lot of great friends, this can become a nightmare!
 Whatever you do, choose very carefully.
-Your attendants can make or break the best of well-laid plans.
+Your wedding attendants can make or break the best of well-laid plans.

 Adults in the Wedding Party

-Milo, Pog’s brother, supported Peg & Pog in organising people on the wedding day and introducing Glenda, the Very Good Celebrant to the parents and the witnesses.
-Peg & Pog had asked two adult family members to be their witnesses – Peg’s Ma and Pog’s Ma!
-Both mothers wanted to be front and centre during the ceremony so that they got the full experience of watching and hearing their children say their marriage vows.
+Milo, Pog’s brother, support Peg & Pog in organising people on the wedding day and introducing Celebrant Glenda, to the parents and the witnesses.
+Peg & Pog have asked two adult family members to be their witnesses – Peg’s Ma and Pog’s Ma!
+Both mothers want to be front and centre during the ceremony, so that they get the full experience of watching and hearing their children say their marriage vows.

 Children in the Wedding Party

 Be prepared for the unexpected when choosing children as attendants!
 Little ones may look ‘cute’ on the day, however their welfare is the most important consideration.
 Expecting young children to walk down paths on their own is daunting enough.
 Asking them to carry precious items such as ring cushions etc. only adds to their stress.
-Pip & Pepper, Pog’s two-year-old twin nieces were fine as they accompanied Peg on the flower boat but as soon as they hit land, they took off!
-Luckily the shortcut they took to the Rose Garden didn’t become a disaster and they arrived just as Peg & Pog were coming up the path.
+Pog’s two-year-old twin nieces, Pip & Pepper, are fine as they accompany Peg on the flower boat.
+However, as soon as they hit land, they take off!
+They take their own shortcut to the Rose Garden, and thankfully, they arrive just as Peg & Pog are coming up the path.

 How Many in a Wedding Party?

 As many as you like!
-Bride and Groom only if you prefer.
-The two witnesses don’t have to stand or sit next to you, unless you think you might be given to an attack of the vapours and faint.
+Only the Bride and Groom, Bride and Bride, or Groom and Groom if you prefer.
+The two witnesses don’t have to stand or sit next to you, unless you think you might be given to an attack of the vapours and faint!
 Oh, and it’s not an equal sharing competition either!
-Just because the Bride has three attendants, it doesn’t mean that the Groom has to have three attendants.
+Just because one party has three attendants, it doesn’t mean that the other party has to have three attendants.
 Gender is not important.
-A ‘Matron or Maid of Honour’ can easily be a ‘Man or Mate of Honour’ – the choice is yours.
+A ‘Matron, or Maid of Honour, or Woman of Honour’ can easily be a ‘Man or Mate of Honour’ – the choice is yours.

 More wedding party news later.
 In the meantime, check out some things you may or may not know about Glenda, the Very Good Celebrant!